 Going into 2021, most of our favorite restaurants and bars needed to find creative ways to transform their outdoor dining areas into enclosed spaces that could withstand the unpredictable New Jersey winter.
 With the coronavirus continuing to limit indoor dining capacities, restaurant owners needed to think of quick yet efficient ways of adapting their outdoor seating.
 Igloos and greenhouses have been popping up throughout the state as fun solutions to this dining dilemma, but some eateries have thought outside these plastic bubbles—crafting amazing pavilions, patios, courtyards, and gardens for their guests to dine in.

 Heated floors, live music, and personal servers are just some of the unique features these one-of-a-kind enclosures include!
 Though some restaurants require rental fees, spending minimums, or reservations, we think it’s worth it for an extraordinary evening out.
-Here are 21 of our favorite outdoor dining enclosures to visit this winter if you’re willing to bundle up and brave the New Jersey cold!
+Here are 21 of our favorite New Jersey outdoor dining restaurants to visit this winter if you’re willing to bundle up and brave the cold!

 1. Frankie – Jersey City

 Located in downtown Jersey City, Frankie is an Australian-inspired bar and eatery which recently transformed its vibrant sidewalk space into a modern outdoor dining nook.
 The towering space heaters which line the middle of the outdoor dining enclosure keep guests warm while partitions between each table ensure guests’ safety while they dine.
 This little alcove’s unique partially open roof allows fresh air to circulate, creating a natural way of ventilating the space.
 Open every Wednesday through Sunday, you won’t want to miss Frankie’s iconic brunch, dinner, and natural wine selections.